hashemi/slox/README.md

 interpreter works.
 I'm intentionally re-producing the Java code in Swift as faithfully as possible at first.

-A secondary goal will be to refactor the code to make it more Swifty.
-Top candidates for refactoring are:
+Once the code is working, I switch to refactoring it to use Swift features like `enum`s with associated values.
+Current top candidates for refactoring:
 * replacing some classes with structs or plain functions,
 * using associated values with `TokenType` instead of stashing values in an `Any` property of `Token`, and
-* string manipulation in the `Scanner` class, which I'm deferring until Swift 4's string overhaul is complete.

-The book promises to later re-implement the language in C. I look forward to seeing how that will bring insight to improve this Swift version, hopefully without having to resort to any `UnsafePointer*` types.
+The book promises to later re-implement the language in C. I look forward to seeing how that will bring insight to improve this Swift version, hopefully without having to resort to too many `Unsafe*` types.

+## Progress
+As of 22 Mar 2017, the code is up to date with the book.
+The following chapters are implemented:
+* Scanning
+* Representing Code
+* Parsing Expressions

 ## Similar (Better) Projects
 * Alejandro Martinez